How did Biffy Clyro get their name?

 Biffy Clyro have experimented with many sounds and genres since they first formed in 1995.

-The Scottish trio - who consist of frontman Simon Neil and twin brothers James and Ben Johnston - have gone on to release seven studio albums, gaining legions of fans who shout "'Mon the Biff" whenever they get the chance.
-They're set to return in 2020 with a new album - the first single Instant History dropped in February.
+The Scottish trio - who consist of frontman Simon Neil and twin brothers James and Ben Johnston - have gone on to gain legions of fans who shout "'Mon the Biff" whenever they get the chance.
+They're set to return in August 2020 with their ninth studio album A Celebration Of Endings - the first single Instant History dropped in February.

 But what is the story behind the band's name?
 One theory is that it's all about football.

 While appearing on Soccer FM, t's believed the band attributed their funny sounding name to a Finnish footballer from the 17th century who played for their local team Ayr United.